 - Duct tape is very versatile and can be used to create a splint for injured limbs, repair a tent, fashion a piece of rope or create a sharp weapon, among numerous other uses.

 - Invest in a quality multi-tool, such as a Leatherman, with needle-nose pliers for cutting.
+A back-up Swiss Army knife is also a good idea if you can get a good one cheaply.

 - Superglue is handy for repairing broken equipment and is even known to seal a small cut.
 Like duct tape, this power adhesive is great for creating makeshift weapons like arrows or spears.